sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ## Conclusion

-InterLiquid SDK has great theoretical background and has a practical vision to accelerate the fusion of Web2 and Web3.
+InterLiquid SDK has great theoretical background and has a practical vision to realize the interoperable web with Web2 like UX and DX, to allow apps to interact with public DeFi ecosystem with the verifiable properties.